veelenga/awesome-crystal/README.md

 # Awesome Crystal [![Build Status](https://travis-ci.org/veelenga/awesome-crystal.svg)](https://travis-ci.org/veelenga/awesome-crystal)

 A curated list of awesome Crystal code and resources.
-Inspired by [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).
+Inspired by [awesome](https://github.com/sindresorhus/awesome) and [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).

 The goal is to have projects mostly stable and useful for users.